- Writing and Citing Guides

 The five modules are: (1) Selecting a Topic, (2) Finding Sources, (3) Selecting Keywords, (4) Identifying Citations, and (5) Evaluating Sources.
 This tutorial was created with the collaboration of the Rutgers University Libraries and the following programs and offices of the New Brunswick/Piscataway Campus: Office of Undergraduate Education, Office of Academic Engagement and Programming, Writing Program, Honors Program, and University College Community.

-To learn more about our online catalog, consult the the Library Catalog Guide.
+To learn more about our online catalog, consult the Help page available from all pages in QuickSearch.

-For specific indexes and databases, look for the HELP information on the RU Libraries' description page for each title and for the HELP link after logging on to an index or database.
+For specific indexes and databases, look for the HELP information on the RU Libraries' description page for each title or for the HELP link after logging on to an index or database.

 Writing and Citing Guides